 While Kazuma had mentioned he had been in a tournament recently where many of the people participating had mystical powers, he hadn’t mentioned that Kazuma had actually developed some of his own during that tournament.
 For example, the energy sword currently in his hand, which he had just nearly tried to chop the tiny enslaver in half.

-Chad’s eyes widened, as did a lot of the audience, but Kazuma was past caring.
+Chad’s eyes widened, as did a lot of the audience but Kazuma was past caring.
 “See what I was saying?!
 That little girl just tried to enslave Makoto!
 That little bitch is probably some ancient old lady, who binds people and steals their youth or something!”

 Chad thought about it for a moment and wondered why they had an audience for such a thing if that was the case.
 But at that point, the bald man standing to one side had reacted, sending a blast of flame towards Kazuma.